 The first thing to note is that this version of Qsuite is almost entirely unrelated to the original Qsuite now on Qatar’s A350s and Boeing 777s.
 It is also not the same seat as used on its 787-8s, A380s or older A350s.

 At first glance, this looks incredibly similar to the Cirrus NG seat that Virgin also used for its A350 Upper Class Suite.

-However, as noted in the comments, it is actually the Adient Ascent seat which was only certified for use in January.
+However, it is actually the Adient Ascent seat which was only certified for use in January.
 That would make Qatar Airways the first airline to use the Adient Ascent seat and would explain the 2 year delay…

 The Adient Ascent is a reverse herringbone seat, which means that window seats face the window and the centre pairs face the aisle.